Choosing Eggs – Which Carton of Eggs to Buy

 Choosing the Right Eggs

-The right egg carton is the one that fits your preferences for value, nutrient content, animal welfare, name brand, packaging, supporting local, or whatever.
+The right egg carton is the one that fits your preferences for value, nutrient content, animal welfare, name brand, packaging, supporting local, etc.

-Want extra nutrients?
-Choose eggs from hens that have been fed a very specific diet of nutrient rich foods like flaxseed to increase Omega 3 fatty acids or Vitamin E to boost Vitamin E content.
+If you want extra nutrients, choose eggs from hens that have been fed a very specific diet of nutrient rich foods like flaxseed to increase Omega 3 fatty acids or Vitamin E to boost Vitamin E content.
 It’s a convenient way of getting these nutrients if you’re not getting them from other sources.
-Look for eggs labeled: Vitamin Enhanced, Omega 3 or Omega 3 Plus eggs.
-These eggs cost more.
-You’ll find the following labels:
+These eggs cost more, because the hens’ feed is more expensive: Look for eggs labeled: Vitamin Enhanced, Omega 3 or Omega 3 Plus eggs.

 Omega 3 or Omega 3 Plus Eggs